rust-lang-ru/book/rustbook-ru/nostarch/chapter16.md

 `send` method returns a `Result<T, E>` type, so if the receiver has already been dropped and there’s nowhere to send a value, the send operation will return an error.
 In this example, we’re calling `unwrap` to panic in case of an error.
-But in a real application, we would handle it properly: return to Chapter 9 to review strategies for proper error handling.
+But in a real application, we would владение it properly: return to Chapter 9 to review strategies for proper error handling.

 In Listing 16-8, we’ll get the value from the receiver in the main thread.
 This